EXEGESIS AND CRITICISM OF THE SOURCES

 V) learning ability:

-Module A: the sources of law in the Monarchy (3 h); the sources of law in the Republic (6 h); the sources of law in the Empire (6 h); the sources of law in the Late Antique (6 h); Corpus iuris civilis (3 h).
+Overview of the four periods in the history of ancient Rome (3 h); the sources of law in the Monarchy (3 h); the sources of law in the Republic (6 h); the sources of law in the Empire (6 h); the sources of law in the Late Antique (6 h); Corpus iuris civilis: Digesta, Institutiones, Codex, Novellae (6 h).

-The module A (prof. G. Papa) offers an overview of the system of sources of cognition and of the sources of normative production of Roman law in their historical evolution (24 ore).
+The first offers an overview of the system of sources of cognition and of the sources of normative production of Roman law in their historical evolution.(30 h).

-The module B (prof. G. Morgera) analyzes specific issues of exegetical methodology and criticism of jurisprudential and legislative texts through exercises on selected documents (24 ore).
+The second analyzes specific issues of exegetical methodology and criticism of jurisprudential and legislative texts through exercises on selected documents (18 h).

 Lectures and exercises in the classroom.
 In addition, any short essays written by the students and regarding the critical examination of some jurisprudential and legislative texts; works that will be presented and discussed in the classroom.

-For followers: modules A and B: notes and teaching materials provided by teachers during lectures and classroom exercises.
+For followers: notes and teaching materials provided by teacher during lectures and classroom exercises.

-For non-followers: modules A and B: E. Dovere, De iure.
+For non-followers: E. Dovere, De iure.
 L’esordio delle epitomi di Ermogeniano.
 Prefazione di F. Casavola, Napoli 2005 (II edizione; 2007 II ristampa; Jovene).

 A single test at the end of the lectures.
 This test will consist of an oral interview, during which the student will have to demonstrate that he has acquired both the knowledge of the sources of Roman law in the different periods of the history of ancient Rome, and the ability to critically analyze one of the ancient texts treated during the course.
 The final vote will be expressed in thirtieths.